nauish/remote-assignments/Week-1/Assignment-3/README.md

 Finally I return the value of abCount.

-### toNumber(input) and toNumberAscii(input)
+### toNumber(input) and toNumberObj(input)

-I created a match object to map the letters to numbers.
+I originally created a match object to map the letters to numbers.
 Then I create a loop that adds the value of letters found in the object and push it to an empty array.

 I was not satisfied with the vorbosity of my previous attempt. so I also tried using ASCII and forEach() method in the toNumberAscii function to get the same result.
-This solution is much more concise but require looking up the ASCII table to complete.
+This solution is much more concise but require looking up the ASCII table.

 ## Instructions Given